All noncontextuality inequalities for the n-cycle scenario: Main result

-\textit{Main result.---}In the remainder of the paper, we shall always take $n \ge 3$.
-For the $2$-cycle the only facets of the noncontextual polytope are the 4 positivity conditions \eqref{eq:positivity}, \ie, the noncontextual polytope coincides with the no-disturbance polytope.
+In the remainder of the paper, we shall always take $n \ge 3$.
+For the $2$-cycle the only facets of the noncontextual polytope are the four positivity conditions \eqref{eq:positivity}, \ie, the noncontextual polytope coincides with the no-disturbance polytope.

 \begin{theorem} All $2^{n-1}$ tight noncontextuality inequalities for the $n$-cycle noncontextual polytope are